PhD fees and funding

-Finding funding is an important element of the application process and we recommend that you begin to explore your funding options as early as possible.
+Finding funding is an important element of the application process so we recommend that you begin to explore your funding options as early as possible.

 Tuition fees for postgraduate research degrees can be found at the following webpage: